 - It is sophisticated.
 Compared to other modern languages like Go, Rust comes out on top when it comes to ease of writing complex code.

 PHPPHP, the language of the internet.
 PHP has made the list of the top programming languages due to one single fact – it is everywhere!
 Over 80% of websites use at least some PHP code as part of either their back or front-end design, which means that there will be work for PHP developers long into the future.
 PHP is unique due to its ability to be embedded into HTML code.
-This means that, instead of having to output HTML like you would with Perl or C, you can jump straight in and out of PHP mode with simple commands.
+This means that, instead of having to output HTML as you would with Perl or C, you can jump straight in and out of PHP mode with simple commands.
 One of the main benefits of PHP is its simplicity for beginning programmers.
-It is very easy to learn, but offers a wide range of features for more advanced developers.
+It is very easy to learn but offers a wide range of features for more advanced developers.
 Although it is primarily used for web programming, you can do other things with PHP.
 If this interests you – and it should – then take a look at BitDegree’s Learn PHP Online course or explore their Become a PHP Specialist Video Guide.

-ElixirElixir is probably the least well known language on our list, but it has been included due to its huge potential to take the programming world by storm going into the future.
+ElixirElixir is probably the least well-known language on our list, but it has been included due to its huge potential to take the programming world by storm going into the future.
 As a functional, dynamic language, Elixir has been designed to build fully scalable, easily maintainable applications.
-It is used by popular chat provider Discord, and has been proven to perform well under very heavy user loads.
+It is used by popular chat provider Discord and has been proven to perform well under very heavy user loads.
 Some of the most popular Elixir language features include:

 - Its scalability.
 As proven by its use on the Discord application, Elixir is extremely easy to scale, and can handle huge numbers of concurrent users.